cardinal9999/Pekin/tutorial.md

 rendered = duck.render(add=your, variables=here)
 ```

 To create a Pekin template object, run `pekin.Duck(template_code)`.
-You will learn the code for the templates in a moment.
+(You will soon learn the code for the making and rendering templates).

-Rendering a template means running it. `duck.render(variables)` will return the text the template has generated with `variables`.
+Note: rendering a template means running it. `duck.render(variables)` will return the text that the template has generated with `variables`.

 ### Toggling security

-Pekin and warns you if a template is trying to execute Python code.
+Pekin warns you if a template is trying to execute Python code.

 This can be prevented by running this in the Python shell: